-Giving a phone or similar device to a prisoner is a crime in Nevada.
-It's also illegal simply to bring a phone onto prison premises even if an inmate never uses it.
-But these charges may be lessened or dropped totally with a skilled Nevada criminal defense lawyer managing the case.
+NRS 212.165 is the Nevada law which prohibits giving a phone or similar device to a prisoner.
+It is also illegal simply to bring a phone onto prison premises even if an inmate never uses it.
+The statute states:

-This article summarizes the Nevada crime of furnishing phones to state prisoners.
+This article summarizes the Nevada crime of furnishing phones to state prisoners under NRS 212.165.
 Scroll down to read about what this offense entails, how to fight the charges, and possible punishments.

 It's illegal in Nevada for a person to knowingly give ... or attempt to give ... a state prisoner a portable telecommunications device.
 The legal definition of a "portable telecommunications device" under Nevada law is an apparatus that can enable an offender to communicate with a person outside of the facility where he/she is incarcerated.
 Examples of such devices include:

 - a computer connected to a computer network that is capable of communicating with a person or device outside the prison

 It's common for this offense to occur when an inmate's family or friends visit him/her at the prison or sends him/her a package through the mail.
 Moapa criminal defense attorney Michael Becker provides an example:

 Janice is incarcerated at Florence McClure Women's Correctional Center in North Las Vegas.
 Janice's dad, Steve, is frustrated he's not allowed to call Janice in prison, so he mails Janice a cell phone so they can talk any time.
 If caught, Steve can be booked at the North Las Vegas Detention Center for furnishing a telecommunications device to a prisoner.

 It's irrelevant in the above scenario that Steve didn't mean to break any law.
 Merely the act of intentionally giving a phone to a prisoner for any reason is sufficient to invite criminal prosecution under NRS 212.165.